On the statistics of random-to-top shuffles: Future Directions

 \section{Future Directions}

-We mention a few areas of research into iterated shuffles that we believe will be most rewarding to study.

-The expected value of the number of $i$-cycles of iterated top-to-random has a nice formula in Section 8.4 of Diaconis and Fulman \cite{MathofShufflingCards}.
-It would be encouraging to see progress on a (joint) central limit theorem for the cycle counts of iterated top-to-random shuffles.
-Arcona \cite{arcona} and Fulman \cite{fulmanIcycles} have very recent results on the limiting distributions of cycle counts after iterated star transposition shuffles and iterated random $i$-cycle shuffles, respectively.
-The descents of top-to-random are interesting, and they do not admit an obvious combinatorial structure.
-We conjecture that a similar result to Theorem $\ref{descents main}$ will hold for the descents of top-to-random.
+We conclude by highlighting several directions for future research.
+To start, we recall that the expected value of the number of $i$-cycles of $r$ iterated top-to-random shuffles of an $n$-card deck, when $i\geq 2$, is equal to $i^{-1}\cdot (1-(1-i/n))^r$.
+This was found by Richard Stanley in unpublished work using the Robinson-Schensted-Knuth (RSK) correspondence and symmetric function theory, as summarized in Section 8.4 of Diaconis and Fulman \cite{MathofShufflingCards}.
+With representation-theoretic methods, Dominic Arcona and the author have recovered this expected value when $i=2$ (i.e. the expected number of transpositions) in unpublished work.
+In a similar direction, Arcona \cite{arcona} and Fulman \cite{fulmanIcycles} both used representation theory to obtain the limiting distributions of cycle counts after iterated star transposition shuffles and iterated random $i$-cycle shuffles, respectively.
+This suggests that it would be of interest to establish a (joint) central limit theorem for the cycle counts of iterated random-to-top shuffles.

-It would be very interesting to obtain convergence rates in Theorem $\ref{fixed points main}$, Theorem $\ref{descents main}$, and Theorem $\ref{inversions main}$.
-Stein's method, as surveyed by Ross \cite{Ross}, is a popular way to analyze rates of convergence for statistics, but there is no obvious way to apply it here.
-One could also analyze the $n\ll r\ll (n\log n)/2$ regime for descents and the analogous $n\ll r \ll (n\log n)/4$ regime for inversions of iterated random-to-top, but we suspect that it will be a mixture of normals with no useful formula for distributional convergence.
+From the standpoint of refining our results, it would be very interesting to obtain convergence rates in Theorem $\ref{fixed points main}$, Theorem $\ref{descents main}$, and Theorem $\ref{inversions main}$.
+Stein's method, as surveyed by Ross \cite{Ross}, is a useful way to analyze rates of convergence for statistics; however, it is not immediately clear how to adapt it to the setting of random-to-top shuffles.
+One could also analyze the $n\ll r\ll (n\log n)/2$ regime for descents and the analogous $n\ll r \ll (n\log n)/4$ regime for inversions of iterated random-to-top shuffles.
+It may be the case that both statistics mix in $\omega(n)$ shuffles.

-The mixing time of biased random-to-top, which is also known as the Tsetlin Library, has been studied \cite{biasedRTT}.
-It would be natural to study fixed points, inversions, and descents for iterated biased top-to-random.
+Examining the statistics of biased types of shuffling is another intriguing direction.
+The mixing time of biased random-to-top shuffling, which is also known as the Tsetlin Library, has been studied in some special cases \cite{biasedRTT}.
 The Tsetlin library also has fascinating enumerative properties; see Chatterjee, Diaconis, and Kim \cite{ChatterjeeDiaconisKim}.
+A natural extension would be to consider fixed points, inversions, and descents for iterated shuffles of this kind.